yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_demo.md

 "linkTitle": "API Gateway as both Kerberos client and service", "weight":"4",
 "date": "2019-11-14",
-"description": "For demonstration purposes, or to test configuring Kerberos authentication, you can configure API Gateway to act both as Kerberos client (`DemoClient`) and Kerberos service (`DemoService`).
-This configuration is not suitable for production environment. "
+"description": "Configure API Gateway to act both as Kerberos client and Kerberos service."
 }

 For demonstration purposes, or to test configuring Kerberos authentication, you can configure API Gateway to act both as Kerberos client (`DemoClient`) and Kerberos service (`DemoService`).
 This configuration is not suitable for production environment.

 This is the most straight-forward setup to get started with Kerberos authentication in API Gateway.
 You configure API Gateway to act as a Kerberos client and authenticate to API Gateway that acts as a Kerberos service.

-You can do this configuration using a single API Gateway instance, or two API Gateway instances in different groups.
-The example in this guide uses a single API Gateway instance.
+You can do this configuration using a single gateway instance, or two gateway instances in different groups.
+The example in this guide uses a single gateway instance.

 The Kerberos client and service principals do not use selectors, so the same client principal (`DemoClient@AXWAY.COM`) always authenticates to the same service principal (`DemoService@AXWAY.COM`).